 Excellent safety ratings

 The reason I bought the Cosco Scenera originally is because of the excellent ratings it and other seats by Cosco received from Consumer Reports.
-The Cosco Scenera NEXT hasn’t yet been tested by the magazine, but the early reports from a variety of sources give it high marks.
+The Cosco Scenera NEXT hadn’t yet been rated when I purchased it, but Consumer Reports now lists it as a “Best Buy” and has ranked it highly on its list of best convertible car seats, with a “Better” ranking for its safety features in independent tests.

 My family needs a lot of gear for traveling with our little ones, so the cheaper the better for me.
-At just $44 at Walmart, this is a total no brainer.
+At just $48-49 at Walmart (and note that this seat is exclusively sold at Walmart), this is a total no brainer.
 There really aren’t car seats that come any cheaper.

 Tougher than usual installation

-Because this is a no frills seat, it lacks a lot of the special features you might find on your fancy $300+ car seat that will help the install process.
+Because this is a no frills seat, it lacks a lot of the special features you might find on those fancier car seat models that will help the install process.
 I personally found it a bit hard to get a tight fit on installation, particularly when forward-facing.
 Be prepared to use some elbow grease.
-I had to really get my knee in the seat to push down on it while pulling the LATCH straps tight.
+I had to really get my knee in the seat to push down on the seat while pulling the LATCH straps tight.

 Wears & tears quickly

-The cosmetics of the seat seem to wear and tear a bit more than some of the fancier models.
+If you are looking for durability, the Cosco Scenera NEXT is only middling in that department.
+The cosmetics features of the seat seem to wear and tear a bit more than some of the fancier models.
 The cloth cover is somewhat weakly banded around the outside of the seat and pops off a bit when moving the seat around (the flip side is that the cover is easy to remove for washing!).

 In addition, one issue arose with my seat when I checked it on my last flight (it was in a protective bag): the LATCH strap actually popped off.
 The straps on most seats are just connected with a simple tether and a little pressure apparently popped the connection on mine.
 While I can still use the strap, it is a little annoying to no longer have it permanently tethered to the seat for convenience.